kevinzhow/PNChart/README.md

 ## Requirements

-PNChart works on iOS 6.0 and later version and is compatible with both ARC projects.
+PNChart works on iOS 6.0 and later version and is compatible with ARC projects.
 It depends on the following Apple frameworks, which should already be included with most Xcode templates:

 * Foundation.framework
 * UIKit.framework